Bobbybobbets/JadeMonkey/readme.md

 ###Components###

-A component is defined as being the implementation of a very specific functionality and should ideally be completely self-contained by managing its own state; I quickly realized that this was not possible.
+A component is defined as being the implementation of a very specific functionality, such as rendering or calculating managing movement, and should ideally be completely self-contained by managing its own state; I quickly realized that this was not possible.
 Not only are there usually dependency requirements between different functionalities, but many components must also refer to the same state variable unique to the entity.
 Consider this structure :

 ![Entity prenormalization](Design\ Documents/EntityPrenormalization.jpg)